 Redress Design Award Collection

-For his EcoChic Design Award 2012 collection, Angus was inspired by the Chinese Longevity Lock, one of the most valuable items in the Chinese culture.
-Just like the lock, he wants to pass “Eco-Fashion” as a blessing to our next generation.
+For his Redress Design Award 2012 collection (formerly the EcoChic Design Award), Angus was inspired by the Chinese Longevity Lock, one of the most valuable items in the Chinese culture.
+Just like the lock, he wants to pass 'Eco-Fashion' as a blessing to our next generation.
 He used the up-cycling design technique to create outfits using leftover fabrics.
 Within his collection Angus also developed a zero-waste pattern using geometric shapes to create an outfit made out of recycled denim fabrics.